 Birth Control Refill Drop-in clinics

-If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and need a refill OR if you want to re-start a birth control method you had previously been satisfied with, then this
+If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and need a refill OR if you want to re-start a birth control method you had previously been satisfied with, then the Mini-Clinic is a good option.
+If you have questions or problems with your birth control method, please make a "women’s health appointment" through myHealth.

 FIRST check if you have any remaining refills at the Student Health Service Pharmacy.